JL102/rowan-riscv-tensor/README.md

 - [ ] Support loading two 32 bit numbers from memory or one 64 bit number
   - [ ] Support loading two 32 bit numbers
   - [ ] support loading one 64 bit number
+- [ ] When working with 32 bit numbers, matrix B should load 64 bits of information, and store the back half of the data (The unused half) in a buffer so it can be retrieved later when it is needed.
+That way it doesn't have be loaded twice.